akifuji/academic-kickstart/content/en/authors/admin/_index.md

   url: "http://www.utokyo-socpsy.com/index-e.html"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include social dilemma (especially volunteer's dilemma) and a sense of fairness.
+bio: My research interests include social dilemmas (especially the volunteer's dilemma) and a sense of fairness.

 interests:
 - Fairness